top of page

 So You Want To Build a Perkolilli Car?
 It has to be true to the spirit of the event!
 Updated 31.8.2025

-From the interest we have had since the last event, we could well have 200 cars applying to enter and only a max of 120 spaces so people get enough time on the track.
+From the interest we have had since the last event, we could well have 200 cars applying to enter.
 With so many people wanting to enter the next Red Dust Revival, we will have to apply a stricter criteria relating to authenticity as a way of deciding who will be accepted.
 For the next event, the cars which are built to replicate original Perkolilli racers will be preferred, then cars which replicate the style of cars of the era will be OK, and last to be accepted will be cars which do not meet either of the criteria but have a vague pre-war look.
 Keep this in mind.
 Being accepted at a previous event does not necessarily mean automatic entry to the next event.

 RACE CAR CONSTRUCTION GUIDELINES

 The Red Dust Revival is not for post-war hot rods such as T-buckets.
+Bodies that are chopped or channeled like post-war hot rods are not acceptable.
 It was not common in Australia during the 1930s to put a Ford flathead V8 engine into a Ford Model A or Model T chassis.
 This is more like post-war hot rod practice, and not what we are about.
 A great variety of performance parts were made to improve Model A engines and several firms continue to make these parts.
 Check out: http://www.millerhi-speedheads.com/index.html as an example.

 Lake Perkolilli is not a speedway track.
 Cars from the 1930s were not like post-war speedway cars which were built from pre-war parts but with more recent updates.
 Stripped out 1930s Ford Coupes with mudguards removed, smaller wheels and big roll cages did not race at Perkolilli.
 Once again, your car must closely follow the look of cars which raced between 1914 and 1939.
 There was lots of talk at the last event about a car which looked like a 1950s dirt track speedcar rather than a 1930s racer.
 Next time, if the car looks like it is from the wrong era then it will have less chance of getting accepted.